bhctest123/soberlivingappcom-new/src/content/blog/what-you-need-to-know-about-opening-a-sober-living-home-in-south-dakota.md

 tags: ["Recovery", "Sober Living"]
 featured: false
 image: "/images/blog/placeholder.jpg"
-imageAlt: "Sober Living App - What You Need to Know About Opening a Sober Living Home in South Dakota"
+imageAlt: 'What You Need to Know About Opening a Sober Living Home in South Dakota'
 ---

 Ben Weiss